 Fish!!!
 Aaah… this is the strongest bond there ever has been between the Bengalis and Malayalis!

-Simply put: Bongs and Mallus CANNOT imagine even a single meal of their day without the sumptuous taste of a well-cooked fish tender touching their tongues.
-Just thinking about Rohu and Katla fishes bring a riot in both of these communities’ mouths!
+Simply put: Bongs and Mallus CAN NOT imagine even a single meal of their day without the sumptuous taste of a well-cooked fish tender touching their tongues.
+Just thinking about Rohu and Katla fishes brings a riot in both of these communities’ mouths!